AxonIQ/code-samples/set-based-validation-actor-model/README.md

 constraint.
 An elegant way is to use the object's hash code or concatenate the different values as the aggregate identifier.

+## Testing the behaviour

+This [requests-file](src/main/resources/requests.http) contains example requests that you can use to see how this works, you can start the [DemoApplication](src/main/java/io/axoniq/dev/samples/DemoApplication.java) and see for yourself.
+Enjoy